dm192/ATRI-Core/README.md

 # ATRI-Core
-Concept and Implementation of Real-life ATRI
+The concept and realization of the real version of ATRI

 -------------
 ### Please select your language